Panchaea27/AmplitudeAPI/README.md

 **list_s3_files.py:**
 A helper script for listing files currently stored in the S3 bucket.
 Also not invoked by the main pipeline.

+## Example: Orchestrating the Ingestion Pipeline with Kestra

+Relating to the YAML **kestra_upload_to_s3**

+The `amplitude_bison` flow provided in the `amplitude_api_meow` namespace is a Kestra orchestration example that automates the ingestion and transformation of Amplitude data using the `amp_ex_and_load.py` script.

+This YAML defines a simple end-to-end process:

+- Cloning the source code from a GitHub repository
+- Installing dependencies in a Dockerized Python environment
+- Executing the main ingestion script
+- Retrying gracefully on failure
+- Triggering on a schedule (hourly)

+**Note:** Secret values such as API keys, AWS credentials, and tokens are injected using Kestra’s `kv()` function for simplicity.
+This is a placeholder method appropriate for free/self-hosted Kestra setups only.
+Do not use `kv()` for sensitive data in production — instead, integrate with a secure secret manager (e.g., AWS Secrets Manager, HashiCorp Vault, etc.).

+This flow is useful as a lightweight, portable orchestration layer and can be extended to include:

+- Conditional logic
+- Notifications
+- Parallel tasks
+- Data validation steps

+You can adapt the `cron` schedule, the Docker image, and the script behavior to match your specific deployment environment.